What Are the Penalties for Internet Solicitation in Pennsylvania?

 Hire an Experienced Pennsylvania Sex Crime Defense Attorney

 If you face charges for online solicitation of a minor in Pennsylvania, the stakes are too high to go without impeccable representation.
+A conviction can lead to being labeled as sex offenders, which carries a lifelong stigma and numerous legal restrictions.
 The experienced attorneys at Rubin, Glickman, Steinberg, and Gifford, P.C. are experts in Pennsylvania law and are committed to providing their clients with the best possible defense.
 We have over 60 years of experience protecting the rights of the criminally accused and achieving favorable outcomes for their cases.
-To schedule a free consultation with a member of our dependable legal team, call us today at (215) 822-7575 or complete our contact form today.
+To schedule a free consultation with a member of our dependable legal team, call us today at (215) 822-7575 or complete our contact form.